aimfeld/ZendDiCompiler/README.md

 and keeping them up-to-date manually.

 DiWrapper scans your code (using Zend\Di) and creates factory methods automatically.
 If the factory methods are outdated, DiWrapper updates them in the background.
-Therefore, you develop faster and performance in production is great, too!
+Therefore, you _develop faster_, _avoid bugs_ due to outdated factory methods, and experience _great performance_ in production!

 ## Features